luloxi/PunkSociety/README.md

 - Can contain text, image, audio, video, external links with preview
 - **Media Player**: Posts with audio or video can be played without leaving the platoform.
 Users can control media playback from mobile notifications.
 - **Incentivized Gasless Minting**: Users can mint their NFTs without paying upfront gas fees.
-Instead, the first minter covers the minting cost and earns a share of sales.
+Instead, the first minter covers the minting cost and earns a share from succesive mintings.

 ## 🛒 Marketplace

 - **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
 - **Native and Stablecoin Payments**: Buyers can pay with the blockchain's native gas token or stablecoins like USDC.
-- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales.
+- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into minting income.

 ## 👨‍🦽 Ease of use